dlink/dla/README.md

 # dla - DavidLinkArt Website

-This site is an artist's website driven of of a database.
+This site is an artist's website driven off of a database.
 Site: davidlinkart.com website.

 * 10/27/2023 - version 1.0.0 (Live)